Promoting Youth Engagement in Transition Planning

 The website is based on two core components:

 Autism Tuned In can serve as a standalone resource or be used along with the hard copy Kit for Kids materials.
 It allows teachers to track student progress and completion so activities can be assigned as computer classwork or homework.
-OAR offers pencil prizes and ribbon awards free of charge to be handed out to students who complete all of the online activities.
+OAR has pencil prizes and ribbon awards that can be handed out to students who complete all of the online activities.